20. Training and Orientation Materials

 Each evening the site team members and AVMA staff will meet in executive session to further refine understanding of the programs and to revise the evaluation report.
 Be prepared for late night sessions, keeping in mind that your input is highly valued.

 Based upon individual knowledge, professional interests, and capabilities of each team member, the individuals and the collective site team are expected to make judgments regarding compliance with the standards at each college.
-The team judges total compliance, substantial compliance, or non-compliance for each Standard of Accreditation.
+The team judges compliancefor with each of the Standards of Accreditation.
 Compliance with some of the standards can be verified with data provided by the college.
-Others will be judged through subjective means only.
+Others will be judged through more subjective means using professional judgment.
 The Council relies on the experience of the team members to make judgments based on their expertise with the application of reason and reality.
 The most important items dealt with are the college's ability to provide the educational program within the context of its mission, current resources, and societal needs; and the sustainability of the educational program.

 The site visit is a point-in-time observation ("still photograph") of a dynamic process representing current conditions in the college.
 Be careful not to evaluate plans, unfinished renovations or structures, projected equipment purchases, desired program changes, and other non-existing "dreams."
 These items can be noted, but should not be used to make your assessments of compliance.
 This understanding should not eliminate entrepreneurial efforts that might improve the quality of education, research, or service to the profession, but must be evaluated based upon the mission of the college, the resources available, and the projected student learning outcomes.